roybailey/research-kotlin-springboot/rksb-api/README.md

     enabled: true
 ```

+Note: typically you will need to disable the Spring Flyway auto-configuration as above unless required separately.

 ## Developers Guide

 Set the environment variable `BLUEPRINT_GENERATOR=true` so that the generator runs as part of the local build process.

-Do not set this for CI/CD builds.
-The generated code is intended to be 'checked-in' after local testing and saved
-as committed code.
+**Do not set this for CI/CD builds.**

+The generated code is intended to be 'checked-in' after local testing and saved as committed code.

 * `mvn clean install`

 ### Prerequisites